duridudu/duridudu/README.md

 ### Hola!
 I'm Yunju Lee 🤓
 ---
-#### ABOUT ME 😄
+#### ABOUT ME 💜
--I'm studying Economics and Data Science at Sogang University -interested in financial data
+-🌱I'm studying Economics and Data Science at Sogang University<br />
+-💡interested in Financial data<br />
--persuing a life with full of joys
+-💛persuing a life with full of joys<br />

 ---
-#### STUDY 👯
+#### STUDY 🖤
-Currently, I'm studying Deep Learning algorithms through DALC
+-Currently studying Basic Algorithms and Machine learings

 <!--
 **Eunjung-Cho/Eunjung-Cho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.